 Every year, Elijah Ocean crosses the country singing his songs and making memories.
 Picture this: It’s 2018 in the southwestern corner of America.
 There’s snow in the distant mountains and the slow desert sunset creeps through the windshield of a Mercury blazing down I-40 West.
 With four albums under his belt and a fifth in the chamber, Ocean is hitting his stride.

-He writes and records.
 The hard work shines through in his craft without a scrap of it being over-thought.
 It’s American music.
 It’s conceived on highways between cities past their prime.
 It’s born from memories and dreams of fresh starts.
-There’s rich history to draw from in Nashville, Memphis, Muscle Shoals, Bakersfield and Austin, but he doesn’t desire a repeat.
-He celebrates the richness of a multi-generational record collection while adding a fresh voice to the conversation, and the music is new.
+There’s a rich history to draw from places like Nashville, Memphis, Muscle Shoals, Bakersfield and Austin, but Ocean doesn’t desire a repeat.
+He celebrates the multi-generational canon of American music while adding his own fresh voice to the conversation.

 “Down This Road” is that voice speaking up, ready to be heard.
 Welcome to California.